The Martyred Mosques: The Buildings Are Gone, But the Message Lives On

 The Seven Mosques are being demolished by the authorities in Saudi Arabia and replaced with a single large Mosque.
 Do you now know why the Seven Mosques are being destroyed?
 Let's all cry and mourn, for the pluralism, openness, and selflessness of Prophet Muhammad, PBUH&HF, is being replaced with the unilateralism, opacity, and selfishness of an authoritarianism.
 Let not the message of Muhammad, PBUH&HF, be murdered twice: Once by the authorities' destruction of the Seven Mosques and once more by adopting their single mosque policy in our communities.
 And, God willing, should you visit the site of the Seven Mosques, please do pray two salutation ruk'aas for every martyred mosque.

-Sam Bazzi is an American counterterrorism and counter-ideology expert.
+Sam Bazzi is an American counterterrorism activist and a counter-ideology expert.
 He is the founder of the Islamic Counterterrorism Institute.
-Bazzi blogs at sambazzi.com.
+Bazzi blogs at sambazzi.com and tweets at @sambazzi.